-(f) IBEW Local 1245 must indemnify and hold the Agency harmless against any liability arising from any claims, demands or actions relating to the Agency's compliance with this agency shop arrangement.
+(e)The Union must indemnify the Agency against any liability arising from any claims, demands or actions made by any employee for deductions made in reliance on information provided by the Union.

 2.8 Whenever, as approved by the General Manager, any employee is absent from work as a result of a formal request by the Union's Business Manager or designee and is engaged in official Union business, the Agency shall pay for all regular time lost and shall be reimbursed therefore by the Union.